RT Cunningham

 audio/x-raw,rate=44100,channels=2 ! lamemp3enc name=enc target=bitrate cbr=true bitrate=320

-I have more than 2800 music files created this way, which adds up to nearly eight days of continuous playback.
+I have more than 2800 music files created this way, which adds up to eight days of continuous playback.

 Install Distrobox